joeychuavertex/gemini-hackathon/README.md

 3. Click "Start Camera" and allow camera permissions
 4. Choose a commentary genre from the dropdown
 5. Click "Start Commentary"
-6. Point your camera at anything and enjoy the AI-generated commentary!
+6. Point your camera at anything and enjoy the AI-generated commentary with background music and live subtitles!

 ## 🎭 Available Genres

+The app features **19 unique commentary styles**:

 - 🌿 **Nature Documentary** - David Attenborough style
 - 🏆 **Sports Commentary** - Excited play-by-play